jakemcc/jakemccrary.com/source/_posts/2016-06-25-seven-tips-for-successful-remote-meetings.markdown

 follow-up actions explicit and assigned to an individual.
 You can capture these responsibilities in your shared artifact.

-## The End
+---

-Meetings are hard.
+Meetings can be difficult.
 You should do what you can to make them more successful.
 If you are being invite to a meeting without an agenda, ask for an agenda.
 If you're in a meeting and you can tell someone is constantly distracted, try nicely calling them out on it (either privately or in the group).
 If there isn't a shared artifact, make one and suggest it to the group.
 Meetings don't have to be terrible.
 We can make them better.